TMackay-Champion/LinaForma/LinaForma_inversion/README.md

 ## L4_sensitivity.m
-This code examines how sensitive the best-fit solutions are to uncertainty in the observations.
+This script examines how sensitive the best-fit solutions are to uncertainty in the observations.
 To do this, the code bootstrap re-samples one variable at a time while keeping all the other variables constant.
 The resulting variation in the best-fit solutions can then be directly attritubted to the uncertainty on that particular variable.

 <details>
 <summary> Diagrammatic representation of the sensitivity workflow </summary>